kris10ro/ELk-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 What is the main advantage of automating configuration with Ansible?
-Time was saved by loading the configurations with Ansible across all virtual machines.
+Time was saved by loading the configurations with Ansible across all virtual machines and removes the need for individually modifying each configuration.

 The playbook implements the following tasks:
 TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g.,